rajatmehta1/zenRepo/README.md

          to angularjs.

         Currently the code is very much in progress.
 I work on it as and when i get the time :).

+2. <Strong>Heart Disease Detection using Machine Learning and Big Data</Strong>
+   This is the source code of the project for heart disease detection via machine learning and big data usage.
+More details can be found here http://indigineering.blogspot.com/2016/07/heart-disease-detection-using-big-data_24.html.